ClickHouse/ClickHouse/docs/en/interfaces/formats.md

 Differs from `TabSeparatedWithNames` format in that the rows are written without escaping.
 When parsing with this format, tabs or linefeeds are not allowed in each field.

-This format is also available under the name `TSVRawWithNames`.
+This format is also available under the name `TSVRawWithNames`, `RawWithNames`.

 ## TabSeparatedRawWithNamesAndTypes {#tabseparatedrawwithnamesandtypes}

 Differs from `TabSeparatedWithNamesAndTypes` format in that the rows are written without escaping.
 When parsing with this format, tabs or linefeeds are not allowed in each field.

-This format is also available under the name `TSVRawWithNamesAndNames`.
+This format is also available under the name `TSVRawWithNamesAndNames`, `RawWithNamesAndNames`.

 ## Template {#format-template}